sta-212-f19/website/content/policies.md

 - No make-up quizzes will be given.

 - Exam dates cannot be changed and no make-up exams will be given.
 If the midterm exam (part 1) must be missed, absence must be officially excused in advance of the due date, in which case the missing exam score will be imputed using the other (part 1) exam score and a scaling factor.
-If the midterm exam (part 3) must be missed, absence must be officially excused in advance of the due date, in which case the missing exam score will be imputed using the take home portion of the exam (part 2) score.
 This policy only applies to the midterms.

 - You must complete the final project and be in class to present it in order to pass this course.